Are High IQ People More Successful?

 • Curiosity: Highly intelligent People are curious about the world and want to learn more about how it works.

 • Empathy: Intelligent people also tend to be interested in others, including their feelings.
-They have a great deal of emotional intelligence, which means they are skilled at understanding, managing, and expressing emotions.
+They have a lot of emotional intelligence, which means they are skilled at understanding, managing, and expressing emotions.

-• Open-minded: High IQ people are willing to approach problems with an open mind.
+• Open-minded: People with high IQs are willing to approach problems with an open mind.
 They enjoy novelty and crave new experiences.

 • Solitary: Some research suggests that more intelligent people prefer spending time alone.
 Researchers found that spending more time with people led to less overall satisfaction with life.